§ 0 · The Operating System

 Industry

-Daily revenue, labor %, food cost %, prime cost — compared to plan in real time.
+Daily revenue, labor %, food cost %, prime cost, compared to plan in real time.

-Employee Experience
+5Employee Experience

 Employee lifecycle as a designed product

-One action — "hired" in our talent platform — cascades through the workforce automation engine and provisions everything: payroll, benefits, SSO, training, schedule, door access, recognition.
+One action, "hired" in our talent platform, cascades through the workforce automation engine and provisions everything: payroll, benefits, SSO, training, schedule, door access, recognition.
 The GM's only job is to say welcome.

-Talent acquisition → workforce platform → SSO + training + scheduling + access control + recognition
+talent acquisition → workforce platform → SSO + training + scheduling + access control + recognition

 Industry

 80% annual turnover.
-2-4 weeks before productive.
+2 to 4 weeks before productive.

 Zero manual steps for 8 platforms.
 Employee experience measured like UX.